appbaseio/reactivesearch/content/docs/analytics/insights.md

 Client-side errors indicate that your search requests are getting failed because of bad requests from the client-side.

 #### Server Errors
-Internal server errors indicate an issue with the underlying ElasticSearch service.
+Internal server errors indicate an issue with the underlying Elasticsearch service.

 ### Insights via API